raulinii/cse15l-lab-reports/LabReport3.md

 ![Image](ss3.jpg)

-- The image above shows the symptoms of a failure inducing input.
+- The image above shows the symptoms of a failure inducing input

 ![Image](ss4.jpg)

-- The image above shows the symptoms of an input that works.
+- The image above shows the symptoms of an input that works